CodingLawyersClub/fundamentals/README.md

 You'll see that our `person` object now contains filled in properties of `firstName` and `lastName`.
 Awesome.

-You can access a specific property with `.` (dot notation) without setting it equal to anything:
+You can access a specific property with `.` (dot) without setting it equal to anything:

 ```
 console.log(person.lastName)